Table of Contents[Hide][Show]

 Luckily, there is a way to block these attacks using a device called a USB data blocker.

-How do USB data blockers work at preventing juice jacking?
-USB data blockers disable the data pins in USB cables but still enable charging power to reach your phone.
-Without the ability to transfer data through the charging cable, hackers can’t juice jack your phone.
+How do USB blockers work at preventing juice jacking?
+Data blockers disable the data pins in USB cables but still enable charging power to reach your phone.
+Without the ability to transfer data through the charging cable, hackers can’t “juice jack” your phone.
 USB blockers are essentially a USB condom.

 What Are The Best USB Data Blockers (aka USB Condoms)?

-Are all USB data blockers created equal?
+Do USB condoms work?
+Yes.
+Are all USB blockers created equal?
 They essentially all do the same thing, block data, but each device has its own unique set of features.
 What is the best USB data blocker or the best USB condom on the market?
 Here are our top recommendations:

 PortaPow Data Blocker Review (USB-A)

-PortaPow is probably the most well-known brand name in USB data blocking security.
+PortaPow is one of the most well-known brands in data blocking security.
 Not only did PortaPow invent the first data blocker device in 2013, but they also offer a guarantee, making them the preferred choice by many government officials in the USA, Canada, New Zealand and UK.

-In addition to blocking all data from reaching your phone, the PortaPow data blocker has an internal Smartcharge chip that can identify if your device is an iPhone or Android, and optimize the power flow accordingly.
+In addition to blocking all data from reaching your phone, the PortaPow data blocker has an internal Smartcharge chip that can identify your device as either an iPhone or Android, and optimize the power flow accordingly.

 - TLDR: Optimized charging power flow for either iPhone or Android devices using a USB-A cable